Luke Bryan Weighs In On Blake Shelton’s ‘Sexiest Man Alive’ Backlash

 He then called out anyone who slammed Blake.
 “For all of the people out there that are giving him grief, I mean, Blake is a good looking guy and he deserves it.”

-Bryan – who was named by People as ‘Country’s Sexiest Man’ in 2014 – first reacted to the news about his friend being given the honor earlier this week, jokingly asking if he was being punked when he was told about Shelton’s new title which the outlet hands out every year.
+Bryan – who was named by People as “Country’s Sexiest Man” in 2014 – first reacted to the news about his friend being given the honor earlier this week, jokingly asking if he was being punked when he was told about Shelton’s new title which the outlet hands out every year.

 “I’m speechless.
 He’s taken so many things from me.
 And now this,” Luke said per Sounds Like Nashville.
-“Who in the hell is choosing these?
+“Who in the he** is choosing these?
 Am I being punked?
 And we’re sure that y’all didn’t Photoshop [his] face over [my] face and change the name?”

 Bryan, who’s joining Katy Perry and Lionel Richie on the upcoming ABC reboot of American Idol next year, then joked, “I guess we’re all stuck with it.”

-Notably, the internet had some very strong reactions to the news that People had crowned Shelton as 2017’s ‘Sexiest Man Alive’ after Gossip Cop leaked the announcement earlier this week.
+Notably, the internet had some very strong reactions to the news that People had crowned Shelton as 2017’s “Sexiest Man Alive” after Gossip Cop leaked the announcement earlier this week.

 Twitter users launched a pretty scathing attack on both Blake and the outlet, with many posting jokey confused memes in response to the controversial choice.

-The backlash only intensified after People officially confirmed the news on November 15 and revealed the cover of the annual edition of the magazine, which showed Blake smiling alongside the headline of ‘Sexiest Man Alive.’
+The backlash only intensified after People officially confirmed the news on November 15 and revealed the cover of the annual edition of the magazine, which showed Blake smiling alongside the headline of “Sexiest Man Alive.”

 Thank y'all for the supportive words! #donthatemebecauseimbeautiful pic.twitter.com/k5H4smmDSl